wp-plugins/bulletproof-security/readme.txt

 5. BulletProof Security - Login Security and Monitoring page

 == Changelog ==

+= .49.7 =
+* Network / Multisite Plugin Network Activation or Single subsite Plugin Activation: As of BulletProof Security .49.7, the BPS plugin can be Network Activated or you can allow the BPS plugin to be activated individually on each Network / Multisite subsite or of course you can choose not to Network Activate BPS or allow the BPS plugin on subsites.
+* New AutoMagic WP 3.5+ Network / Multisite .htaccess code:
+BPS AutoMagic buttons automatically write the correct Network / Multisite root .htaccess code for your site based on your WordPress version.
+* Network / Multisite New Feature Notice: BPS can now be Network Activated on Multisite:
+This Network / Multisite New Feature Dismiss Notice displays on Network / Multisite only to alert Network / Multisite site owners about the new Network Activation capability in BPS.
+* CSS Visual Style Changes for WP 3.8+ MP6 & Pre 3.8 WP Versions:
+WordPress 3.8 is using the new MP6 GUI.
+A BPS 3.8 CSS stylesheet has been created to visually display things correctly in WordPress 3.8.
+BPS will automatically load the correct CSS stylesheet for your WordPress version.
+CSS visual enhancements were also created for pre WordPress 3.8 versions.
+* See the BPS Whats New page for more details
+* Enjoy!

 = .49.6 =
 * Bonus Code Dismiss Notice Added: Author ID / User ID / Username BOT Probe Protection Code: